kaikoh95/TravelSite/README.md

 This is the repo used for automatically deploying the web app - https://github.com/kaikoh95/travel-reviewer

-Run the docker compose script in db folder to set up the database via Docker
+Run the 'docker-compose up' in db folder to set up the database via Docker and initialise it using the script provided.